 Since 1982, St. Jerome’s University has offered Lectures in Catholic Experience to our local community, providing opportunities for us to engage with the critical issues of our time.
 We have invited scholars, activists, experts, and religious leaders to address subjects in the areas of religion and politics, spirituality, health care, international relations and human rights, ecological responsibility, religious pluralism, ecumenism, interfaith dialogue, religion and the media, and others.

 In response to the COVID-19 restrictions, the Lectures in Catholic Experience—like all on-campus, public gatherings–were put on hiatus this past year.
-We are excited however, to sponsor a series of online lectures during the upcoming months called Hope in the Time of COVID!
+We were excited however, to sponsor a series of online lectures called Hope in the Time of COVID!

 Professor of Religious Studies

 While vaccines may bring optimism for return to “normal” life, hope is different.
 Hope is the certainty rooted in faith that, despite the challenges we face, life has meaning, purpose, and direction.
 Hope is possible even as circumstances worsen.
 Hope means that we can love even as we struggle.
 We can grow even as we suffer.
 Whatever happens, we cannot be separated from the love of the God of life.
 One day this pandemic will end.
 The need for a faith-filled, loving, hopeful community committed to justice, liberation, and the common good will not.
 Indeed as circumstances around the world worsen, as chaos, confusion and nihilism grow, the need for hope will only increase.
-We present the 2021 Lectures in Catholic Experience as part of the call to hope.
-Please join us.
+Our 2021 Lectures in Catholic Experience were offered as part of the call to hope.

 The Lectures in Catholic Experience take place in the Vanstone Lecture Hall, Academic Centre (SJ2), located at St. Jerome's University.
 Click here for detailed location and map information.
 The campus is currently closed due to COVID-19 and all lectures are being offered online ONLY through Microsoft Teams.